Totally nonnegative matrices, chain enumeration and zeros of polynomials: Interlacing sequences of polynomials from resolvable matrices

 i.e., $(-1)^{n}$ times the minor of $R(t)$ whose rows are indexed by $\{1,2,\ldots, n\}$ and columns by $\{0,1,\ldots, n-1\}$. \end{proposition} \begin{proof} The recursion \eqref{polreceq} translates as $(1+t)\mathsf{p}-tR\mathsf{p}=(1,0,0,\ldots)^T$, which proves the first statement.
 The second statement follows from the first by Cramer's rule.

 \end{proof}

 The next theorem is the most general theorem on real-rootedness in this paper.
-It produces a family of real-rooted polynomials to any totally nonnegative lower triangular matrix with ones on the diagonal.
+It produces a family of real-rooted polynomials {from} any totally nonnegative {unitriangular matrix}.
 The case when $R=\left(\binom n k \right)_{n,k=0}^\infty$ was proved by the first author in \cite{branden2006linear}.